It is very easy to say “I am against the caste system”. In fact, it is so easy, that everyone says it.

 But how many people are in positions – socially, professionally, maritally, personally – to speak out, if not every time, at least sometimes, consistently?
 Not many.
 So they open up when with the right people, at the right time.

-While I understand the plight of those who don’t speak up, extending them benefits of doubt and extrapolation, very rarely do I find them inspiring.
+While I understand the plight of those who don’t speak up, extending them benefits of doubt, very rarely do I find them inspiring.

 Doesn’t everyone lose something when they stand up for something?
 Isn’t it universal?

-Yes, granted, some lose less.
-Some lose more.
-Some have less to lose.
-Some have more to lose.
-When someone stands up for something, it is a risk that they take.
+Yes, granted, some lose less, some lose more.
+Some have less to lose while some have more to lose.
+When someone stands up for something, it is a risk they are taking.
 While the same can be said of someone who keeps quiet, it is those who speak up, those who act, who inspire.

-One important thing to understand again is not how well they speak in congregations of like-minded people.
-While there is value in that, in the active effort of finding strength in numbers, in the prudence of organization, all the while recognizing where each person is in their maturity and ability to counter or stake their stance, it still does not match up to someone actively countering regressive beliefs in person.
+Speak in a gathering of like-minded people is easier.
+While there is value in the active effort of finding strength in numbers, in the prudence of organization, all the while recognizing where each person is in their maturity and ability to counter or stake their stance, it still does not match up to someone actively countering regressive beliefs in person.

-Also, in-person engagement mostly trumps online activism which often descends into proxy keyboard battles, but being vocal online has its advantages too in helping to structure thoughts, of sifting through arguments, of larger reach, a permanence of what is being said to be fact checked or referred, and the lifeline of disassociating when the going gets too heated.
+In-person engagement mostly trumps online activism which often descends into proxy keyboard battles, but being vocal online has its advantages in helping to structure thoughts, of sifting through arguments, of a larger reach, in having permanence of what is being said to be fact checked or referred, and the valuable exit option of disassociating when the going gets too heated.

-The more you talk about caste, the more you realize it is not a well-defined problem.
+The more I analyse caste, the more I realize it is not a well-defined problem.
 It ends where many other discriminations start, all of which are intertwined.

 That is probably why many people condone casteism.